Export of dogs, cats, and ferrets to the European Union: commercial movements and non-commercial movements of more than 5 animals

 - references to applicable EU Regulations have been updated

 The animal health requirements applicable to the commercial movement (import) of dogs, cats and ferrets exported to the European Union (EU) Member States are laid down in the EU regulations.

 The EU regulations stipulate that dogs, cats and ferrets are considered commercial imports, if the following conditions are met:

-- the number of dogs, cats and ferrets which may accompany the owner or an authorised person during a single non-commercial movement exceeds five (5);
+- the number of dogs, cats and ferrets which may accompany the owner or an authorised person during a single non-commercial movement exceeds 5

-- they are accompanying their owners or an authorised person responsible for such animals on behalf of the owner during their movement however they will be travelling more than five days earlier or five days later than the movement of the owner.
+- they are accompanying their owners or an authorised person responsible for such animals on behalf of the owner during their movement however they will be travelling more than 5 days earlier or 5 days later than the movement of the owner

 Animals travelling to exhibitions and fairs would be considered a "non-commercial movement" as long as they are not for sale on-site.